justmike1/AutomationScripts/README.md

 # Auto_sendlog_to_mail
-##automation of sending to an email the py results
+## Automation of sending to an email the py results

 ## Installation
 `pip3 install -r requirements.txt`